jsdoc/jsdoc.github.io/content/en/about-plugins.md

 On Node.js, JSDoc fires events in the same order as the underlying code.
 On Mozilla Rhino, JSDoc fires all of the `jsdocCommentFound` events at once as soon as it starts parsing a file; all other events are fired in the same order as the underlying code.

+An event-handler plugin can stop later plugins from running by setting a `stopPropagation` property on the event object (`e.stopPropagation = true`).
+A plugin can stop the event from firing by setting a `preventDefault` property (`e.preventDefault = true`).

 #### Event: parseBegin